OpenBuildings/jamaker/guide/jamaker/getting-started.md

 Inheritance
 -----------

-You can easily define multiple factories for the same class without repeating common attributes by nesting factories:
+You can easily define multiple factories for the same class without repeating common attributes with nesting factories:

 ```php
 <?php